On this page:

 Heated flooring is often installed as part of a larger bathroom renovation or installation.
 Learn more about the costs associated with a bathroom remodel.

 One of the most common forms of radiant heat for the bathroom is using an electric system.
-This system is usually used with a tile floor, by embedding electric coils in the mortar under the tile.
+This system is usually used with a tile floor by embedding electric coils or mats in the mortar under the tile, but this system can be used with other flooring types as well.

 Many heating, ventilation, and air conditioning (HVAC) installers are trained and able to install either electric or hydronic radiant heat, and an electrician can also do the install.